SVINAYSAI/Virtual-Try-On-AI-Backend/README.md

-# Mesikas AI Backend 🎨👗
+# Virtual try on AI Backend 🎨👗

 A powerful and versatile AI-powered backend API for fashion and styling applications.
 Built with **FastAPI** and **Google Vertex AI**, this platform provides advanced image processing and virtual try-on capabilities using cutting-edge generative AI models.